JrVerbiest/jrverbiest.github.io/README.md

     Responsible for electrical and electronic design for the optical X-ray imaging system inside the Optical Molecular Imaging (OMI) team.
     Comprising:
     - Architecture definition
     - System and sub-system technical requirement definition and design;
     - Integration and testing;
     - Contact person for electrical and electronic suppliers;

-    - Stepper motor control (with encoder) using COTS (Nanotec) drivers;

-    - Firmware design for low-level control and monitoring of the instrument;
+    - Firmware design for low-level control (ex. stepper motor control (with encoder) using COTS (Nanotec) drivers) and monitoring of the instrument;
     - PCB design.

     🔨 Tools: Altium Designer (PCB design), TINA & LTSpice (simulation) and Python.

 - **Research Engineer** @ Pepric, Leuven, Belgium - Full-time